-V. NON-COMPLIANCE WITH CODE OF ETHICS
+V. RESOLUTION OF NON-COMPLIANCES WITH THE CODE OF ETHICS

-Those who violate the Code of Business Ethics and/ or company policies and procedures shall be subject to disciplinary action up to and including termination of employment.
-Disciplinary action shall also be applied to those approving or directing inappropriate conduct and actions violating the ethics code, as well as to those who fail to raise a concern or report a possible violation that they are aware of.
+Those who violate the Code of Business Ethics and/ or company policies and procedures shall be subject to disciplinary actions up to and including termination of employment.
+Disciplinary actions shall also be applied to those approving or directing inappropriate conduct and actions violating the ethics code, as well as to those who fail to raise a concern or report a possible violation that they are aware of.